-Following an internal communications audit, The Wates Group identified the need for a new intranet platform to help its staff collaborate more effectively.
+Following an internal communications audit, The Wates Group identified the need for a new, modern intranet platform to help its staff collaborate more effectively.

 - Industry: Construction, Development and Property Services

 Wates is one of the UK’s leading privately-owned construction, development and property services.
 Having undertaken an internal communications audit in 2017, the organization recognized that its employees needed a modern intranet to collaborate more effectively.

 Their existing intranet was outdated and could no longer respond to changing needs.
 The reliance on email as a communication tool resulted in excess email traffic and was an ineffective way to connect.

 As a large percentage of Wates’ staff work on their own, they needed a way to feel part of the bigger picture.
 Staff were using un-managed social apps to communicate with each other so the company was keen to bring this communication back into its own business ecosystem.

 Wates also wanted to be able to measure engagement with internal communications messages.
 Having identified these needs, the organization began searching for a new customizable and interactive digital workplace platform.